mrobbeloth/DLG/README.md

 # ﻿Distribution List Generator
 ## Version 2.0
 Given a selected model and application of filters, this list will generate a list of names and :email: addresses that meet the criteria.
 Part of my 2023-2024 release time for MVNU.
+Medical issues kept me from making more significant progress.

 Right now this is more of a playground than a serious app, but I'm working on getting it to become something useful and learning a new tech stack in the process.